elastisys/compliantkubernetes/docs/adr/0050-use-cluster-isolation.md

 ## Other Considerations

-### Glossary used in Compliant Kubernetes
+### Glossary used in Welkin

-Compliant Kubernetes uses the following glossary:
+Welkin uses the following glossary:

 - The Cluster hosting the application and traces is called the [Workload Cluster](../glossary.md#workload-cluster).
 - The Cluster hosting logs and metrics is called the [Management Cluster](../glossary.md#management-cluster).

-The pair of Cluster form a Compliant Kubernetes [Environment](../glossary.md#environment).
+The pair of Cluster form a Welkin [Environment](../glossary.md#environment).

 ### Automated Platform Updates via Tekton